Molybdenum diselenide

-Molybdenum diselenide (MoSe_{2}) is an inorganic compound of molybdenum and selenium.
-Its structure is similar to that of MoS_{2}.
+Molybdenum diselenide (MoSe2) is an inorganic compound of molybdenum and selenium.
+Its structure is similar to that of link=Molybdenum disulfide|MoS2.
 Compounds of this category are known as transition metal dichalcogenides, abbreviated TMDCs.
 These compounds, as the name suggests, are made up of a transition metals and elements of group 16 on the periodic table of the elements.
-Compared to MoS_{2}, MoSe_{2} exhibits higher electrical conductivity.
+Compared to MoS2, MoSe2 exhibits higher electrical conductivity.

 Structure

-Like many TMDCs, MoSe_{2} is a layered material with strong in-plane bonding and weak out-of-plane interactions.
+Like many TMDCs, MoSe2 is a layered material with strong in-plane bonding and weak out-of-plane interactions.
 These interactions lead to exfoliation into two-dimensional layers of single unit cell thickness.

 The most common form of these TMDCs have trilayers of molybdenum sandwiched between selenium ions causing a trigonal prismatic metal bonding coordination, but it is octahedral when the compound is exfoliated.
-The metal ion in these compounds is surrounded by six Se^{2−} ions.
+The metal ion in these compounds is surrounded by six Se(2-) ions.
 The coordination geometry of the Mo is sometimes found as octahedral and trigonal prismatic.

 Synthesis

-Synthesis of MoSe_{2} involves direct reaction of molybdenum and selenium in a sealed tube at high temperature.
+Synthesis of MoSe2 involves direct reaction of molybdenum and selenium in a sealed tube at high temperature.
 Chemical vapor transport with a halogen (usually bromine or iodine) is used to purify the compound at very low pressure (less than 10-6 torr) and very high temperature (600–700 °C).
 It has to be heated very gradually to prevent explosion due to its strong exothermic reaction.
 Stoichiometric layers crystallize in a hexagonal structure as the sample cools.
 Excess selenium can be removed by sublimation under vacuum.
-The synthesis reaction of MoSe_{2} is:
+The synthesis reaction of MoSe2 is: